-The Sumner M. Redstone National Amusements Inc Trust owns about 80 percent of Redstone's privately held National Amusements, which in turn owns 80 percent of the voting stock in both Viacom and CBS.
+The Sumner M. Redstone National Amusements Inc Trust owns about 80 percent of Redstone's privately held National Amusements Inc, which in turn owns 80 percent of the voting rights in both Viacom and CBS.

-Besides Shari, trust members include Shari Redstone's son, lawyer Tyler Korff; David Andelman, another lawyer who is on the CBS board; Norman Jacobs, Sumner Redstone's divorce lawyer; and Leonard Lewin, an attorney who represented Redstone's first wife, Phyllis, in her divorce from Redstone.
+The trust's members are Shari Redstone's son, lawyer Tyler Korff; David Andelman, another lawyer who is on the CBS board; Norman Jacobs, Sumner Redstone's divorce lawyer; and Leonard Lewin, an attorney who represented Redstone's first wife, Phyllis, in her divorce from Redstone.

 Michael Tu, an attorney representing Sumner Redstone, declined to comment.

 Redstone removed Dauman and Abrams after he expressed concerns to them about Viacom's performance and received no response, according to a statement by Tu on Saturday.

 A spokesman for Dauman on Friday night called the steps "illegal and invalid" in an emailed statement to Reuters.

 Redstone's attorneys released a statement on Sunday saying Redstone opposed Dauman's plan to sell a stake in Viacom's movie studio, Paramount.
 Dauman has said he expects to announce a deal for the stake in June.